rushil-ambati/track-driver-ai/docs/docs.md

 Thus, unlike the previous two Add and Delete processes, dataset deletion can be done via a `GET` request to the page rather than a strict `POST` request.

 Since this is a potentially destructive action, I have added a second step to this.
-When clicking the delete button (that calls this endpoint), a modal (dialog box) pops up asking the user for confirmation of deletion.
+When clicking the delete button (that calls this endpoint), a modal (dialog box) pops up asking the user for confirmation of the deletion.

 #### Training